Skip to main content

 While all the attention is at Starbase, NASA’s Kennedy Space Center is also seeing a lot of development for Starship.
 Several sites produce parts for Starship that are then shipped to Starbase but in the future it could see flights once the rocket is out of development.

 At LC-39A, SpaceX has partially constructed a launch mount similar to what is seen at Starbase for future Starship rocket launches.
 The company has also looked into building the proposed LC-49 north of LC-39A that could house multiple Starship launch pads.
-Last we heard, NASA was working through an environmental review of the proposed actions.
+However, it does now sound like that proposal made it through environmental review.

 If approved, a SpaceX’s Roberts Road facility expansion could see all of the company’s Space Coast operations relocated there.
 It would also feature similar High Bays like at Starbase for Starship production.
 NASA and SpaceX have also talked about leasing out space inside the Vehicle Assembly building, where NASA assembled the Saturn V rocket, Space Shuttle, and currently the Space Launch System before launches.
 This would offer SpaceX a direct route to LC-39A when the rocket is assembled.